Seeking Eye Care for Cataracts

 While you can't stop cataracts once they begin developing, you can reduce your risk for them developing.
 As you see above, many common risk factors for cataracts are related to a person’s lifestyle.
 You can take certain steps to help increase your odds of avoiding cataracts.
 For example, always wear UV-protected sunglasses while outside and make healthy lifestyle choices like eating well and not smoking.
 There are also some exciting studies that seem to suggest eating vitamin C-rich foods will delay whether and how fast cataracts form.
 Talk to your eye doctor if you're curious about other risk factors and how you can reduce your own risk of developing cataracts.

 Cataract surgery can significantly enhance your vision.
 If you already have cataracts, then consider applying for cataract surgery.
 During this procedure, an artificial lens will be implanted to replace your natural clouded lens.
 This specialty lens will thereby allow you to enjoy your vision as it was before your cataracts started to develop.
 That means better color variety, better day and night vision, and reduced sensitivity to bright lights, among other things.

 Talk to Your Monroe Eye Doctor to Learn More

 At our optometry office, we think everyone deserves to enjoy healthy vision.
 Whether you have cataracts, dry eye, or some other vision issue else entirely, our eye care team is here for you.
-Call Monroe Family Eyecare Associates today at (845) 783-1224 to learn more about cataracts and to schedule your own in-office appointment where we can provide an evaluation and discuss your risk for cataracts.
+Call Monroe Family Eyecare today at (845) 783-1224 to learn more about cataracts and to schedule your own in-office appointment where we can provide an evaluation and discuss your risk for cataracts.